davidarchanjo/spring-certified-developer-study-guide/README.md

 > **OBS.:** Spring applications have in its classpath the `src/main/resource` folder location by default.

-> **OBS.:** If we have both application.properties and application.yml files in the same location and a given property is defined in both, the value from the application.properties will take precedence over the value set at application.yml.
+> **OBS.:** If we have both application.properties and application.yml files in the same location and a given property is defined in both, the value from the application.properties will take precedence over the value at application.yml.

 > **OBS.:** Command line properties, JVM arguments and OS environment variables will always take precedence over (same) properties defined from application.properties or application.yml files.